buildbot/buildbot/master/docs/developer/master-worker.rst

 connections.

-The worker connects to the master, using the parameters supplied to :command:`buildslave create-slave`.
+The worker connects to the master, using the parameters supplied to :command:`buildbot-worker create-worker`.
 It uses a reconnecting process with an exponential backoff, and will automatically reconnect on disconnection.

-Once connected, the worker authenticates with the Twisted Cred (newcred) mechanism, using the username and password supplied to :command:`buildslave create-slave`.
-The *mind* is the worker bot instance (class :class:`buildslave.bot.Bot`).
+Once connected, the worker authenticates with the Twisted Cred (newcred) mechanism, using the username and password supplied to :command:`buildbot-worker create-worker`.
+The *mind* is the worker bot instance (class :class:`buildbot_worker.pb.BotPb`).

-On the master side, the realm is implemented by :class:`buildbot.master.Dispatcher`, which examines the username of incoming avatar requests.
+On the master side, the realm is implemented by :class:`buildbot.pbmanager.Dispatcher`, which examines the username of incoming avatar requests.
 There are special cases for ``change``, ``debug``, and ``statusClient``, which are not discussed here.
 For all other usernames, the botmaster is consulted, and if a worker with that name is configured, its